Financial Arrangements

 Students who drop a course during the current term, but remain actively enrolled, will be subject to the following refund policy:

-• A 100% refund if the student drops a course on or before the Last Day to Drop;
+• A 100 percent refund if the student drops a course on or before the Last Day to Drop;

-• A 50% refund if the student drops a course after the Last Day to Drop but on or before the Last Day to Drop/Withdraw for a Refund; and
+• A 50 percent refund if the student drops a course after the Last Day to Drop but on or before the Last Day to Drop/Withdraw for a Refund; and

-• A 0% refund if the student drops a course after the Last Day to Drop/Withdraw for a Refund.
+• A 0 percent refund if the student drops a course after the Last Day to Drop/Withdraw for a Refund.

+Tuition is prorated for the attendance period.
+Student fees are non-refundable.
 Funds are returned to the federal programs, institutional programs, outside scholarships, and then to the student.
-Student fees are non-refundable.
+Students who withdraw after the 60% point of the term/semester do not receive a refund.

 Withdrawing from Programs Charged in Full at the Beginning of the Program